SumoLogic/sumologic-documentation/docs/cloud-soar/incidents-triage.md

 ### Field settings

 By default, the Triage module contains two fields, Status and Type.
-Additional values may be added to the Status field; however, the Type field is directly linked to the Incident Type field and cannot be modified directly.
-New types must be added from the Incidents section of the Custom Fields page.
+Additional values may be added to the Status field; however, the Type field is directly linked to the incident Type field and cannot be modified directly.
+New types must be added from the incidents section of the Custom Fields page.
 Up to 100 custom fields and be created for the Triage module, allowing customization for any use case.

 To add additional custom fields:
 1. <!--Kanso [**Classic UI**](/docs/cloud-soar/overview#classic-ui).
 Kanso--> Click the gear icon <img src={useBaseUrl('img/cloud-soar/cloud-soar-settings-icon.png')} alt="Settings menu icon" style={{border: '1px solid gray'}} width="25"/> in the top right, select **Settings**, and in the left select **Customization > Fields**. <!--Kanso <br/>[**New UI**](/docs/cloud-soar/overview#new-ui).
 In the top menu select **Configuration**, and then under **Cloud SOAR Configurations** select **Fields**.
 You can also click the **Go To...** menu at the top of the screen and select **Fields**.
 Kanso-->